datacommonsorg/website/tools/nl/eval/README.md

 [model server](../../../model_server/README.md).

 Once a model is deployed, generate embeddings and index them in Vertex AI vector search.
-Concreate steps can be found in [build embeddings](../embeddings/README.md).
+Concrete steps can be found in [build embeddings](../embeddings/README.md).

 Once model and embeddings endpoints are avaiable, record the endpoints id in